 27.for as many of you as were baptized into Christ have put on Christ.

-28. There is neither Jew nor Greek, there is neither slave nor freeman, nor is there male and female, for you are all one in Christ Jesus.
+28. There is neither Jew nor Greek, neither slave nor freeman, nor male and female, for you are all one in Christ Jesus.

 29. And if you belong to Christ, then you are Abraham’s seed, and heirs because of the promise.

 ¶1.
 Now I say that as long as the heir is a minor, he differs in no respect from a slave, though he be owner of everything;